-- I will undertake an urgent review of the police vehicle procurement policy to see if it is possible to purchase replacements that are more environmentally friendly than the current vehicles - I will ask the Chief Constable to develop a strategy to increase the number of electric and hydrogen police vehicles so they are able to be deployed as soon as realistically possible - I will review the police estate to ascertain the potential to install solar panels on police buildings to reduce the police carbon footprint and ensure we minimise waste and increase recycling

-- I will ask the Chief Constable and the force to reduce unnecessary travelling by changing the culture of how we do our business, taking the learnings of the global pandemic to communicate and meet through improved use of technology - I will enhance performance by ensuring technology enabled information, data and intelligence is at the fingertips of all the police officers and staff - I will work with our partners to explore opportunities for better communication for the benefit of our local communities; sharing information is often a barrier in fighting crime and keeping people safe but I will do as much as possible to improve this position
+- I will undertake an urgent review of the police vehicle procurement policy to see if it is possible to purchase replacements that are more environmentally friendly than the current vehicles - I will ask the Chief Constable to develop a strategy to increase the number of electric and hydrogen police vehicles so they are able to be deployed as soon as realistically possible - I will work with our partners to explore opportunities for better communication for the benefit of our local communities; sharing information is often a barrier in fighting crime and keeping people safe but I will do as much as possible to improve this position - I will review the police estate to ascertain the potential to install solar panels on police buildings to reduce the police carbon footprint and ensure we minimise waste and increase recycling - I will ask the Chief Constable and the Force to reduce unnecessary travelling by changing the culture of how we do our business, taking the learnings of the global pandemic to communicate and meet through improved use of technology - I will enhance performance by ensuring technology enabled information, data and intelligence is at the fingertips of all the police officers and staff continued next page

-High-tech Policing
+High-tech Policing (continued)

-- I will work towards ensuring the force has the most modern technology to prevent such crimes as cybercrime and online child abuse; and to support the reduction of online bullying and anti-social behaviour - I will ask the Chief Constable to work closely with other government agencies, such as the Border Force and the National Crime Agency to tackle the rise of vehicle and livestock theft and smuggling - I will ask the Chief Constable to have due regard for the need to work across county lines in many rural areas, and to encourage information sharing and cooperation across County boundaries - I want to see an expansion of the force's drone capabilities
+- I will work towards ensuring the Force has the most modern technology to prevent such crimes as cybercrime and online child abuse; and to support the reduction of online bullying and anti-social behaviour - I will ask the Chief Constable to work closely with other government agencies, such as the Border Force and the National Crime Agency to tackle the rise of vehicle and livestock theft and smuggling - I will ask the Chief Constable to have due regard for the need to work across county lines in many rural areas, and to encourage information sharing and co-operation across County boundaries - I want to see an expansion of the Force's drone capabilities

-- Tasers will not be rationed for uniformed officers I will ask the Chief Constable to develop a plan so that every officer who wants to carry one and who has successfully completed the necessary training will have access to one - I will conduct a review of the technology being used in the force so that I am able to ensure the force is equipped to be as high-tech and innovative as possible.
-We will plan for the next generation technology to future-proof our services - I want to see improvements in the use of mobile technology, the use of data and digital solutions
+- Tasers will not be rationed for uniformed officers - I will ask the Chief Constable to develop a plan so that every officer who wants to carry one and who has successfully completed the necessary training will have access to one - I will conduct a review of the technology being used in the Force so that I am able to ensure the Force is equipped to be as high-tech and innovative as possible.
+We will plan for the next generation technology to future-proof our services - I will seek improvements in the use of mobile technology, data and digital solutions to improve the way the Force responds to modern-day demands and that officers handle cases with a view to ensuring the maximum possible positive outcomes to cases

-These actions will unlock the potential of the force through technology; it will improve the force response to crime and anti-social behaviour and enable them to target the most serious and prolific offenders.
+These actions will unlock the potential of the Force through technology; it will improve the Force response to crime and anti-social behaviour and enable them to target the most serious and prolific offenders.
 Communities will be safer and the environment will be cleaner.